NEFSC/READ-SSB-Lee-project-templates/README.md

 1. Line 14 of stata_code/analysis/wrapper32.do should be changed to the same directory.

 Sorry, I'm not slick enough to pass a little arguement through to a stata do file.

+### Other Sample code for  stata
+I've included some other code to get data into stata, including getting data from St. Louis Federal Reserve.
+I've also left some bits of code that assemble and process data.

+Also, take a look here: https://github.com/cameronspeir/NOAA-Foreign-Fishery-Trade-Data-API to get data from the NOAA Foreign fishery trade .

 # Problems